fosslight/hub-guide-en/tips/3_usecase/README.md

 ## Internal Transfer / Preceding Development / Internal Use Project
 {: .left-bar-title }
 For Internal Transfer / Preceding Development / Internal Use Project, the OSC Process is completed without distribution or OSS Notice issuance.
-If OSS Notice is needed, select the 'OSS Notice' option from the Project Information.
 - Project creation options
     - Distribution Type
     ![DistTypeInCompany](../images/usecase/dist_type/distribution_type.png){: .styled-image }
         - Transfer-in-house (Internal Transfer) : When OSS list and OSS package must be delivered to other department
         - Preceding (Preceding Development) : For early-stage development where distribution may occur later
         - In-house only (In-house Use) : For use strictly within the company
+    - OSS Notice
+        - When the distribution type corresponds to the condition described above, the OSS Notice is automatically set to N/A. 	If OSS Notice is needed, select the OSS Notice option manually.
 - OSC Process
     - If OSS **with** source code disclosure obligations is used
         - Carry out up to the **Packaging stage**.